jbrunton/jbrunton.com-jekyll/_posts/2012-10-08-principles-of-good-software-design.md

 1. Keep your code **DRY**.
 2. Avoid **incidental complexity**.

 Briefly (I will elaborate on all these points below): clarity of code follows from avoiding incidental complexity; DRY code is inherently maintainable.
 And in order to achieve these two properties, we must first structure our application so that it is loosely coupled and strongly cohesive; we must ensure we solve programming problems using patterns and paradigms appropriate for the problem domain; and we must avoid black-box "God classes" and methods by decomposing complex units of code with a high cyclomatic complexity.
-Finally, once we have achieved these properties, testability drops right out.
+Finally, once we have achieved these properties, we find that we've achieved testability too.

 Here's a visual diagram (the goals are in red, the design principles are in blue, and an arrow from one item to another indicates that the first requires the second to hold):